dwarvesf/playground/_memo/design-better-mobile-application.md

 This workshop wraps up the useful information on 2 types of operating system for UX/UI designers, based on the personal research on iOS and Android.
 The purpose is to create an application that brings comfortability and a great experience to the end user.

-### Table of Content
-1. Introduction to iOS & Android
-1. The platforms to build application
-1. Useful tips to create an effective mobile application

 ## Introduction to iOS & Android
 ### Adjustment & Privacy
 * iOS has better privacy protection since it belongs exclusively to iOS, but this leads to the limitation of function adjustment.